Macaulay2/M2/M2/Macaulay2/kernel/mixed-cells/README.txt

 run
 etags *.cpp *.h
 in the shell.
-Then in emacs place the cursor on a variable or type name and press META "." to jump to its definition?
+Then in emacs place the cursor on a variable or type name and press META "." to jump to the first occurence press CTRL-u META-"." to jump to the next occurence

 Mysterious symbols: